Orientation|Loyola University Chicago

 No. The Writing Placement Assessment is free.

-English 100, UCWR 110, or the requirement of an additional test, called the Michigan (MI) Test, which tests general English language proficiency.
+English 100, UCWR 110, or additional review which tests general English language proficiency.

 It is possible that there was a technical problem with our systems that delayed the scoring of your WPA.
 You will be contacted within 1–2 business days if we require any additional information from you to make your writing course placement.